Databases And Persistence / Deploy Databases On Northflank /

 You can then use the connection details to access your MongoDB deployment in your local development environment.

 To access your MongoDB database externally, ensure deploy with TLS and publicly accessible are enabled on the settings page under networking.
-The connection strings will be updated with the new configuration.
+External connection strings will appear in the addon's connection details page, and the host will now resolve externally.

 You can scale your MongoDB database on the resources page.
 You can increase the CPU and memory, storage, and replicas available to your database.